 3.

 Have you experienced indirect or out of pocket costs or capacity strain associated with this work?
-Examples include, but are not limited to:
+Examples include, but are not limited to: transportation costs, childcare costs, lost billable hours, supply costs or administrative costs.

-Everyone who meets eligibility criteria is welcome to submit a request for funding!
+Everyone who meets criteria is welcome to submit a request for funding!
 The Childbirth Collective honors the leadership of BIPOC doulas and multilingual caregivers who have long carried birthwork forward, and we especially encourage submissions from those with historically marginalized identities.

 How It Works

 Complete the form once per cycle.
-No receipts, invoices, or expenditure reports required.
+No receipts, invoices or expenditure reports required.

 Requests are reviewed for completeness and eligibility.
 A lottery is used if requests exceed available funds.